ibm-mas/ansible-devops/ibm/mas_devops/roles/ocp_login/README.md

 ocp_login
 =========

-This role provides support to login to a cluster using the `oc cli`
+This role provides support to login to a cluster using the `oc cli`.
+If you set `ocp_server` and `ocp_token` then a non cluster type specific login is attempted rather than using the cluster_type specific facts (apikey or username/password).

 Role Variables